songlinxu/Eyerofeedback/readme.md

-# Oculomotor trajectory mapping on body as an effective intervention to enhance attention
+# Self-regulating attention via synchronized bodily maps of oculomotor trajectory

-This code is used to replicate the results, analysis and figures in the paper named "Oculomotor trajectory mapping on body as an effective intervention to enhance attention".
+This code is used to replicate the results, analysis and figures in the paper named "Self-regulating attention via synchronized bodily maps of oculomotor trajectory".

 ## File Structure